odota/core/_posts/infrasturcture-subs.md

 We've also moved our payment service from Paypal to Stripe, and with that, we're now supporting [subscriptions and Bitcoin payments](/carry).
 We've always offered all of our match parsing for free, and this will never change.
 We continue to operate in a not-for-profit manner.
-Devs are not paid, and all our revenut goes directly back to running the servers.
+Devs are not paid, and all our revenue goes directly back to running the servers.
 Subscriptions give users no extra features beyond the normal cheese benefits.
 It's just a way for our extra generous users to give us reliable, monthly revenue.
 With a more reliable revenue stream, we can plan better for the future and continue to give our users the best experience we can.